 This building workplace storm now threatens the American way of work in a way that we have not seen before.
 Some commentators write off the change to advances in technology, others believe that a correction in big government is overdue, or that our legal system is stymied in needless litigation and needs to be simplified.
 Others propose creating new classifications of work, perhaps adding a “benefits pool” that gig employers contribute to for their part time contractors.
 Others simply ignore the greater social liabilities that their new age enterprises create.
 Uber founder and CEO Travis Kalanick, an Ayn Rand fan, recently said that Obamacare was great for his workers because its public subsidies make healthcare accessible for his part time drivers.
 Does he want the public (you and me) to pick up that subsidies tab for his drivers’ workplace injuries and simply skip the mandated worker health care plans?

 Looking ahead, others see an end to a “golden era of workplace values” that is being increasingly undermined by global competition.
 They cite Europe and the Scandinavian countries long held as ideal, progressive societies that are economically stagnant, and other old world countries that lay in a pool of debt for social programs that their economies have failed to support.
-Even China, a force that spawned much of the change, now has to deal with copycat economies in nearby countries and has seen its growth slow.
-In The U.S., state regulators that in the past, have brought punitive action against companies that abused labor laws, now stand aside and leave the enforcement to private litigators like Shannon Lise-Riordan whose efforts run up against this new storm front.
+Even China, a force that spawned much of the change, now has to deal with copycat economies in nearby countries and seen its growth slow.
+In The U.S. state regulators that in the past, have brought punitive action against companies that abused labor laws, now stand aside and leave the enforcement to private litigators like Shannon Lise-Riordan whose efforts run up against this new storm front.